The Start of Replock Marketing

 About four years into building All Nation Restoration, a close friend and employee betrayed me.
 He sabotaged client relationships and took as many of our customers as he could when he left.
 It was a near-fatal blow to my young company.

-And so we started building something new, right inside All Nation.
-Quietly, methodically, we began marketing our own company.
-Testing, learning, optimizing.
-For the first time, I understood how it all worked—and why others couldn’t explain it.
+And so we started building something new, right inside All Nation Restoration.
+Quietly and methodically, we began marketing our own company.
+Testing, learning, and optimizing.
+For the first time, I understood how it all worked and why others couldn’t explain it.

 The Birth of Rep Lock Marketing